Per Bergersen: Musical career

 Prior to his untimely death Per Bergersen had published a demo tape, Redrum Psychosis, in 1985, and he also contributed a song, "Duejakt", to a flexi single released by the anarchist journal Gateavisa.
 After his death, the LP PB was released by Røros fritidsklubb (a local youth club).
 1000 copies were released, which quickly sold out.
 This LP has gained cult status in various milieux, and is sold used for more than $100.
 In 2021 it was re-released on CD.
 PB is mainly based on Redrum Psychosis and live recordings from Thomasgaarden, Røros, in 1990, the night before he was killed.
 The lyrics of his song "Kyssing" was used as the theme song of the Norwegian movie, Store gutter gråter ikke.
 There the song had the title "Skyter meg på julaften" which directly translated means "I'll shoot myself on Christmas Eve", which is the opening line of the song.
 Bergersen's version was not included on PB.

-Per Bergersen wrote most of his songs in Norwegian, although he also had a couple in English, and much of his material was very dark and sad, probably because of his own depressions and problems, having grown up with his mother until she died when he was fifteen.
+Per Bergersen wrote most of his songs in Norwegian, although he also had three in English, and much of his material was very dark and sad, probably because of his own depressions and problems, having grown up with his mother until she died when he was 13.
 Some, however, also had a humorous and grotesque edge, whereas still others were social commentaries.
 Per Bergersen is considered among many people as the greatest (undiscovered) Norwegian songwriter to ever have lived, and in November 2010 the Norwegian Broadcasting Corporation broadcast a half-hour-long documentary on Bergersen titled Ridder Sjanseløs.
 Most of his material would also classify as pretty strong comments towards society and social structures like the song "Sachsenhausen" which have a line that directly translated means something like, "They will fire up the ovens for you or me, they don't really care who they burn".
 Which must be seen in relation to how Per Bergersen probably felt as an outsider in society and being neither able nor welcome to participate on his own terms.

 He has been named as an early influence by Mayhem.